kalanda/RPi-MediaLooper/README.md

 	none            /var/run  ramfs   size=1M  0 0
 	none            /var/log  ramfs   size=1M  0 0

-When is done, press CTRL-O and enter to save and CTRL-X to exit.
+When is done, press CTRL-O and ENTER to save and CTRL-X to exit.
 Then run:

 	sudo partprobe